tankh99/tp/docs/DeveloperGuide.md

 `EditPatientCommandParser` obtains the patient index and the values that correspond to the prefixes such as `p/`, `n/`, `e/`, and `a/` which represent phone, name, email address, and alias accordingly.

-* There can be multiple affliated-with (`a/`), but `p/`, `n/`, `e/` may only appear once.
+* There can be multiple affiliated-with (`a/`), but `p/`, `n/`, `e/` may only appear once.
 * The patient index is based on the unique ID that is tagged to each patient, and is not the natural ordering of the list.
 * The edited fields are required to have the same validation as creating a new patient.

-If the constraints are violated, `EditPatientCommandParser` will throw a `ParseException` due to invalid patient ID or invalid parameter being parsed.
+If the constraints are violated, `EditPatientCommandParser` will throw a `ParseException` due to an invalid patient ID or invalid parameter being parsed.

-Otherwise, if the process is successful, the current `Patient` object corresponding to the respective ID will be updated with the editedInformation.
+Otherwise, if the process is successful, the current `Patient` object corresponding to the respective ID will be updated with the edited information.

 **Implementation**
 There are a few classes and methods used to interact with the edit patient command.
 1. `EditPatientCommand`
-    1. Defines the edit patient command key word and other error messages.
+    1. Defines the edit patient command keyword and other error messages.
 2. `EditPatientCommand#execute()`
     1. Finds the specified patient to edit.
 Throws a `CommandException` if the patient is not found, or if an invalid index is specified.
     2. Validates the edited Patient, ensuring that the edited Person's name does not exist in CogniCare.
 Validation checks are performed on the fields as well.
     3. If there is no error, the specified patient is updated and a success message is displayed.
 3. `EditPatientCommandParser#parse()`
     1. Parses the edit patient command, ensuring that all parameters provided are valid.
 A `ParseException` is thrown if there are no parameters specified.
-    2. Create an edited appointment.
+    2. Create an edited patient.
     3. Returns a new `EditPatientCommand`.

 **Alternatives Considered**
 * Using the name as the primary key instead of the patient ID - may lead to unexpected deletes as there could be a case where the counselor has two patients of the similar name "Tan Ah Kow" and "Tan Ah".
-Suppose the counselor wants to delete "Tan Ah", and not "Tan Ah Kou" - in this case, the wrong record will be deleted by accident.
-Using an integer value as the identifier would eliminate this problem and will also makes it much easier for the user to input the commands.
+Suppose the counselor wants to delete "Tan Ah", not "Tan Ah Kou" - in this case, the wrong record will be accidentally deleted.
+Using an integer value as the identifier would eliminate this problem and will also make it much easier for the user to input the commands.
     * Therefore the workflow would be to search for the respective patient for the respective index via the `queryp` command before editing it.

 ## Deleting an existing patient